Finding a Top Financial Advisor Firm in Farmington, Connecticut

-KC&A provides discretionary asset management services to clients based upon their risk tolerance, time horizon, income needs and financial objectives.
+KC&A provides discretionary asset management services to clients based on their risk tolerance, time horizon, income needs and financial objectives.
 While the firm can tailor its investment strategies according to these needs, it also offers model asset allocation portfolios that follow specific, predetermined strategies that are designed to pursue different levels of growth.

-KC&A utilizes charting, fundamental and technical methods of analysis when deciding on investments for clients' portfolios.
+KC&A utilizes charting, and fundamental and technical methods of analysis when deciding on investments for clients' portfolios.
 Through the buying and selling of various mutual funds, exchange-traded funds (ETFs) and individual stocks, bonds and options, advisors pursue both long- and short-term strategies.